joebass85/dfm/README.md

 	`Command`, `View File Permissions`, `View Trash`

 ## Notes
-`- Dfm will not delete/move any files owned by other users/root user.`
+- Dfm will not delete/move any files owned by other users/root user.